AICoE/manage-dependencies-tutorial/docs/start-notebook-and-manage-dependencies.md

 - `--os-version`
 - `--python-version`

+You can also use `%horus lock --pipenv` if you want to lock dependencies with Pipenv resolution engine.

 6. Run cell with `%horus check` to check the status of your notebook or `%horus show` to show the content of your notebook.

 If you want to show a specific part of your dependencies information stored in the notebook metadata, you can use the following flags: